A quote usually attributed to Buddha says, “Pain is inevitable but suffering is optional.” What a profound statement!

 When you remain oblivious to the goodness, beauty and divinity in your life, or if you don’t selflessly devote a portion of your time to a cause, life is then forced to hand you the third perspective: suffering.
 It may come as acute boredom, deep sadness, severe depression or a wake-up call in the form of great personal loss.
 Whether you want to go with the first, second or third option, the choice is yours.
 Read more here.

-If suffering is optional, and pain is inevitable how do I stay graceful in a situation?
+When pain is inevitable how do I stay graceful in a situation?